-The Company will amounce on an annual basis the maximum amount of reimbursement allowed per individual employee per calendar year.
+The Company will announce on an annual basis the maximum amount of reimbursement allowed per individual employee per calendar year.
 Payment is made directly to the employee unless another arrangement is established.

-The Human Resources Department will determine whether or not reimburgement for a course is tatable income to you based upon applicable IRS tax laws.
 Educational assistance payments may be reported on your W-2 as taxable income to the IRS and may be subject to the appropriate Federal and State income and payroll tax withholding.
-The decision to report reimburgements for expenses is not conclusive as to deductibility.
+The decision to report reimbursements for expenses is not conclusive as to deductibility.
 You should contact your tax advisor regarding application of the tax rules for your individual situation.
-IRS tax audits may not agree with Unividen's determination of tax applicability.
+IRS tax audits may not agree with Univision's determination of tax applicability.
 Should any discrepancies arise, you will be solely responsible for back taxes and interest owed.

-It is the intention of Univision to continue this inition reimbursement plan as an ongoing program for the besefit of its employees.
-Notwithstanding the foregoing, Univision reserves the right to terminate this plan, with or without notice, at any time. !
+It is the intention of Univision to continue this tuition reimbursement plan as an ongoing program for the benefit of its employees.
+Notwithstanding the foregoing, Univision reserves the right to terminate this plan, with or without notice, at any time.